darwinquezada/cnn-elm_fingerprinting/README.md

 * pandas, numpy, seaborn, matplotlib, sklearn, colorama

 ## Datasets
-The datasets can be downloaded either from authors' repository (see README file in dataset folder) or from the following repository:
+The datasets can be downloaded either from authors' repository (see README file in datasets folder) or from the following repository:

       "Joaquín Torres-Sospedra, Darwin Quezada-Gaibor, Germán Mendoza-Silva,
       Jari Nurmi, Yevgeny Koucheryavy, & Joaquín Huerta.
 (2020).
 Supplementary